dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Code upgrade

 Only the controllers of the given canister can install new code.
 This changes the code of an *existing* canister, preserving the state in the stable memory.
-This involves invoking the `canister_pre_upgrade` method, if the `skip_pre_upgrade` flag is not set to true, on the old and `canister_post_upgrade` method on the new canister, which must succeed and must not invoke other methods.
+This involves invoking the `canister_pre_upgrade` method, if the `skip_pre_upgrade` flag is not set to `opt true`, on the old and `canister_post_upgrade` method on the new canister, which must succeed and must not invoke other methods.

 Conditions